monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

-      Duration of run, s, constant, 5, perhaps steady state operation for data collection Duration of warmup, s, constant, 1, time required for startup (start with a small value for testing!) data interval, s, constant, 5, used to set data interval for turbidimeters com, none, constant, ?, different for each workstation water pump ID, none, constant, 2, change this to match your pumps coag pump ID, none, constant, 1, change this to match your pumps on state, none, constant, 12, on for both states 1 and 2 (run and warmup)
+      Duration of run, s, constant, 5, perhaps steady state operation for data collection Duration of warmup, s, constant, 1, time required for startup (start with a small value for testing!) data interval, s, constant, 5, used to set data interval for turbidimeters water pump ID, none, constant, 2, change this to match your pumps coag pump ID, none, constant, 1, change this to match your pumps on state, none, constant, 12, on for both states 1 and 2 (run and warmup)